zhiweio/full_stack_fastapi_react_template/frontend/app/README.md

 2. **Custom Components**: Build in `components/shared/` for reusability
 3. **Feature Components**: Organize by feature in `components/features/`
 4. **Type Safety**: Use TypeScript interfaces for all props
+5. **Styling**: Use CVA for component variants and Tailwind for styling

 ### Form Handling